Saoul Mamby: Personal

-Born in South Bronx, New York, Mamby, the child of mother, Victoria, of Spanish descent and father, Robert, from Jamaica, converted to Judaism at age 4.
-He went to Hebrew School at the Bronx's Mount Horeb Synagogue.
+Mamby was born in South Bronx, New York, to Victoria, of Spanish descent, and father, Robert, from Jamaica.
+He converted to Judaism at age 4, and went to Hebrew School at the Bronx's Mount Horeb Synagogue.

 Mamby became interested in boxing while on vacation in Jamaica.
 He began his boxing career in 1963 at the age of sixteen, fighting in the Golden Gloves in 1965 and 1966.
 He compiled an amateur record of 25–5 before turning pro in 1969.

 Mamby was a soldier in the U.S. Army and served in Vietnam during the Vietnam War in 1968.

 Boxing career

 He held the WBC super lightweight title once, starting his 2 1/2-year reign in February 1980 by going to South Korea to stop titlist Kim Sang-Hyun in the 14th round.
 After that, he made five successful defenses, travelling to Indonesia and Nigeria in the process.
 He stopped former WBC lightweight champion Esteban De Jesús in the 13th round in July 1980 on the Holmes-LeDoux undercard and decisioned Termite Watkins over 15 on the Holmes-Ali undercard.
 He won a 15-round nod over Jo Kimpuani on yet another undercard for a Larry Holmes fight against Leon Spinks.
 He then went to Indonesia to decision Thomas Americo.

 In his last bout leaving the ring as champion, he decisioned Obisia Nwankpa in Nigeria.

 He was to fight WBA champion Aaron Pryor in the summer of 1982 for a unification bout in the super lightweight division, but instead fought and lost his WBC title by split decision to Leroy Haley in June of that year.

 He would play the role of world title challenger twice more, once in a rematch with Haley in February 1983 which he lost in a 12-round unanimous decision.
 He then challenged new champion Billy Costello in November 1984 but lost another 12-round unanimous decision.

-Other boxers Mamby fought include Roberto Durán to whom he lost by points in a non-title fight in 1976, and Saengsak Muangsurin to whom he lost in a 15-round decision in Thailand in 1977 in an attempt to win Muangsurin's WBC 140 lb title.
+Other boxers Mamby fought include Roberto Durán to whom he lost by points in a non-title fight in 1976, and Saensak Muangsurin to whom he lost in a 15-round decision in Thailand in 1977 in an attempt to win Muangsurin's WBC 140 lb title.

 Mamby continued to fight into his 50s, and was forced to retire by the California State athletic commission following his last loss in 2000.